Is the Dominican Republic safe for travelers in 2022?

 It wouldn’t hurt to stay safe by keeping to the precautions we have suggested too though.

 Traveling to the DR soon?
-Be sure to check out some of these places to visit in the Dominican Republic before booking your trip.
+Be sure to check out Haitises National Park which is one the crown jewels of the Dominican Republic.

 📌 Like this article?
 Pin it…